On the circumcenters of triangular orbits in elliptic billards: Circumcircles and circumcenters of complex orbits

 \begin{proposition} For a non-degenerate finite orbit, there is a unique complex circle passing through the vertices of the orbit and both isotropic points at infinity.
 It is called the circumscribed circle or circumcircle to the non-degenerate orbit. \end{proposition}

 \begin{proof} Denote by $\alpha, \beta, \gamma$ the vertices of the orbit.
 We have to prove that no three points of $\alpha, \beta, \gamma, I, J$ are collinear.
 Indeed, as no vertices are on the infinity line, we only need to study two different cases: \begin{enumerate} \item $\alpha, \beta, \gamma$ are not collinear because they are disctinct and they lie on the ellipse which has at most two intersection points with any line. \item $\alpha, \beta, I$ are not collinear or else the line $\alpha \beta$ would be isotropic.
-But it is tangent to Poncelet's ellipse $\Gamma$.
-Hence, $\alpha \beta$ would also be tangent to the main ellipse by proposition \ref{confocal_conics}, and thus $\alpha = \beta$ which is not the case.
+But this is impossible for a non-degenerate triangular orbit by Remark \ref{rem_non_isotropic_sides}.

 We then exclude all other possible combinations of two vertices of the orbit with $I$ or $J$, using the same arguments.

 \end{enumerate} \end{proof}

 Let us extend this definition to degenerate orbits.